SaeedAllGray/RaceTracer/README.md

 ### Mobile App

-- The latest version of RaceTracer App for iOS and Android can be found [Coming soon](https://apple.de).

 - The mobile app is developed with Flutter and Dart.
 In case you wish to customize the app: [Read More](https://docs.flutter.dev/get-started/install)